Awesome 3 days in Budapest itinerary – Culture & relaxation

 If you are up for it, you can climb the 364 steps of the Dome to get some very panoramic views over Budapest city.
 But don’t worry, you can also take the elevator.

-In 896 the first Magyar tribes settled in the country and this is considered the starting point of the Hungarian Kingdom.
+In 896, the first Magyar tribes settled in the country, and they consider this the starting point of the Hungarian Kingdom.
 For this reason, no building in Budapest can be higher than 96 meters because the number 96 has a symbolic value.

 Budapest Basilica St. Stephens